sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 In addition to the match conditions you specify (such as `isCaseSensitive`), the method type also influences whether text qualifies as an anchor.

-For example, if you specify the Label method, Sensible only anchors on text that is a good label candidate.
+For example, if you specify the Label method, Sensible anchors on text that is a good label candidate.
 Any line that is too far away from other lines to be used as a label is disqualified, even if it otherwise meets the conditions in the anchor's parameters.

 The following example shows two anchors qualified by the Label method: